fChristenson/My-life-as-a-programmer/README.md

 > What are the pros of working as a software engineer in a no-name company?

-> I feel tired, scared and frustrated over working a job as a software engineer.
-The hours are bad, the work is demanding.
-What should I do?

 > Do whiteboard interviews for software developer and software engineering jobs really test programming skills since this kind of pressure would not be part of the real job?

-> I am really good at all the theoretical aspects of CS but I am not good in programming.
-What do I do?

-> I'm very competitive by nature, but I've had bad luck that led me to graduate with a computer science degree at 25 rather than 22.
-Looking at all the people who have been working at SE for the past 3 years gets me very jealous.
-What should I do?

-> I'm a SE at Google battling depression and marijuana addiction for last 2 years.
-Will I get fired if I tell my manager?
-What should I do?

-> Why is a career in software testing looked down upon?

 ### Misc